 This is because the brand you collaborate with will want to know if their product is right for your platform.
 So, it’s important to make sure you know your platform very well.
 If you’re new to this, check out our article on how to become a micro-influencer.
 This will help you establish your brand and realize your target audience.

 Partner with another brand.

-Once you understand the goals and focus of your blog, it’s time to find a brand partner!
+Collaborating with another brand on Instagram can be a smart move for influencers, as it allows them to tap into a wider audience and gain exposure to new followers who may be interested in their content.
+And regardless of your marketing strategy, once you understand the goals and focus of your blog, it’s time to find a brand partner!
 This brand partner should be selected carefully.
-You don’t want to aim for a business too big for your follower count or partner with a brand that doesn’t really fit your niche.
+You don’t want to aim for a business too big for your follower count or partner with a brand that doesn’t fit your niche.

-These cross promotion partnerships are more likely to be successful for both parties if the two brands mesh well together.
+These cross-brand collaborations are more likely to be successful for both parties if the two brands mesh well together.
 Find a brand that speaks to your audience and fits within your niche, but that also benefits the partnered business.

 Make approved and authentic content.

 Once you find a partner that agrees that the brand collaboration will be mutually beneficial, it’s time to make your post.
 You and the business will work together to create your content.
 They may have a series of guidelines you need to follow.
 But, you’ll also need to ensure your post is consistent with your other content.